-(a) Effective October 15, 2014: To improve and maintain currency of knowledge and skills, contracting officers who have satisfied the mandatory training requirements are required to obtain at least 80 points of continuing education or training every two years.
+- (a) To improve and maintain currency of knowledge and skills, contracting officers who have satisfied the mandatory training requirements are required to obtain the required CLPs continuing education or training every two years.
 Failure to obtain the mandatory continuing education or training requirement will result in the loss of certification and/or warrant authority.
-Continuing education can be obtained through attending courses in Attachment 2A-2in this Appendix, attendance at training developed and conducted within the purchasing organization that is pre-approved by HCA, or attendance at professional association meetings or seminars.

-- (b) To maintain a FAC-C, contracting professionals are required to earn 80 continuous learning points (CLPs) every two years, beginning with the date of their certification.
+Continuing education can be obtained through attending courses in Attachment 2A-2in this Appendix, attendance at training developed and conducted within the purchasing organization that is pre-approved by HCA, or attendance at professional association meetings or seminars. - (b) To maintain a FAC-C, contracting professionals are required to earn 100 continuous learning points (CLPs) every two years, beginning with the date of the Common Continuous Learning Period (CL), defined by FAI.
+The CL period began on May 1, 2022 and ends on April 30, 2024, and will continue in subsequent 2 year cycles.
 Acquisition career managers (ACMs) monitor the continuous learning requirements for individuals holding FAC-Cs to ensure they meet these requirements.
 It is the contracting professional's responsibility to ensure that his/her continuous learning requirements are met. - (c) Hours in excess of the minimum requirements may not be carried forward for credit beyond the current period.
 In general, no single activity should be used to accumulate all CLPs required for maintenance of their certification.
 Contracting professionals should make an effort to participate in a variety of acquisition-related activities designed to give the member a well-rounded perspective of the acquisition function.
-However, a single course/training event that is equal to and/or greater than 80 CLP's will satisfy the 2-year re-certification requirement. - (d) Contracting professionals are encouraged to take the classes recently added to the contracting certification program since obtaining their certification.
+However, a single course/training event that is equal to and/or greater than 100 CLP's will satisfy the 2-year re-certification requirement. - (d) Contracting professionals are encouraged to take the classes recently added to the contracting certification program since obtaining their certification.
 Continuous learning can also be used to strengthen an individual's skills and capabilities in the specialized areas in which they work.
 An example would be taking basic IT classes for those buying information technology.
 Taking courses outside the area of contracting such as project management helps broaden the contracting professional's understanding of their customers. - (e) Continuous learning is more than just taking classroom or online training.
 Points can be awarded for participation in professional organizations, publishing articles on contracting and procurement, speaking at events where the topic is contracting and procurement, rotational and developmental assignments.
 When using these types of activities for CLP purposes, the contracting professional and their supervisor should pre-define the number of CLPs recommended for the activity. - (f) Attachment 2A-2 outlines sample activities and the number of CLPs recommended for completing them.
 This is a sample list and is not intended to be all-inclusive.
 The Bonneville HCA may establish/approve different CLP values for the listed activities, but generally each hour of instruction is equivalent to 1 Continuous Learning Point (1 HR = 1 CLP).
 Individuals should seek guidance through their supervisor and NSS Training Program Manager in the assignment of CLP values for activities listed and those being contemplated.